byu-oit/swagger-enforcer/README.md

     * *minProperties* - Enforce minProperties validation for numbers and integers.
 Defaults to `false`.

     * *required* - Enforce pattern matching.
 If enabled then any objects being set into the response must already have required values.
 Defaults to `false`.

+* *useDefaults* - Whether to use default values to build out the swagger response object automatically, as much as possible.
+Defaults to `false`.

+* *validateAll* - When `true`, enable all all enforcement rules if validating the final object.
+Defaults to `true`.